alyssaq/tornado-examples/README.md

 Each `.py` file is a standalone tornado web server example

 Examples include:
- * Asynchronous calls to a URL to retrivee JSON data and return to user
+ * Asynchronous, non-blocking call to a URL to retrive JSON data
+ * Yield and co-routine
+ * Non overlapping periodic calls every N seconds to a URL.
+Stop after X retries.
- * Periodic calls every N seconds to a URL.
+ * Overlapping periodic calls every N seconds to a URL.
 Stop after X retries.

 ## Develop locally
 Install requirements or check that you have them installed with `pip freeze`: